English Electric Canberra: Argentina

-The Argentine Air Force received 10 B.62 bombers and two T.64 trainers at the beginning of the 1970s, replacing the Avro Lincoln in the bomber role.
+The Argentine Air Force received ten B.62 bombers and two T.64 trainers in the early 1970s, replacing the Avro Lincoln in the bomber role.
 Argentina retired its last Canberras in April 2000.

-During the Falklands War in 1982, eight of them were deployed to Trelew, 670 mi from the islands, to avoid congestion on the closer southern airfields.
-Although within operating range of the British task force, the Canberra was judged to be a limited threat due to its poor manoeuvrability compared with the British Sea Harriers.
+During the Falklands War in 1982, eight Canberras were deployed to Trelew, 670 mi from the Falkland Islands, to avoid congestion at the closer southern airfields.
+Although within operational range of the British task force, the type was considered a limited threat due to its poor manoeuvrability compared with the Sea Harrier.